 There are multiple styles available for citing information resources.

-Different subject fields use different styles: Biology typically uses CSE; Chemistry -- ACS; English -- MLA; History -- Chicago; Physical Therapy -- AMA; Psychology -- APA; Sociology -- ASA.
+Different subject fields use different styles: Biology typically uses CSE; Chemistry -- ACS; English -- MLA; History -- Chicago; Physical Therapy -- AMA or APA; Psychology, Business, Health Sciences -- APA; Sociology -- ASA.
 If you're uncertain which style you should be using, ask your professor.

 |How to Cite|